 Once the varnish was dry we scraped the enamel from the ends of the inductor coils and soldered them to the PCB.

-For the case we decided to fit all the connectors into the lid of the box and the ends of the banana sockets are soldered direct to the pads on the base of the PCB.
+For the case, we decided to fit all the connectors into the lid of the box and the ends of the banana sockets are soldered directly to the pads on the base of the PCB.

 This securely mounted the PCB to the case and meant that we didn’t need to use flexible wires to connect between the sockets and the PCB.